-The financial statements are prepared on a going concern basis notwithstanding that the directors consider that the current economic outlook presents significant challenges in terms of the recovery of passenger numbers and thus turnover as a result of the COVID-19 pandemic and the administration of Flybe.
+The financial statements are prepared on a going concern basis notwithstanding that the directors consider that the current economic outlook presents significant challenges in terms of the recovery of passenger numbers and thus revenue because of the COVID-19 pandemic.

-The directors have worked to conserve cash and secure additional finance, but there remains uncertainty over the Company's future trading results and cashflows.
-Measures have included an organisational restructure at Aberdeen Airport, employee furloughs under the Government's Coronavirus Job Retention Scheme, temporary pay cuts for senior management and bonus pay-out cessation, options for unpaid leave and reduced hours.
-Additionally, the Company has negotiated with suppliers, local councils and tax authorities to reduce or defer costs and the Company has reprioritised its capital investment program to the minimum required or committed.
+The directors have worked to conserve cash and secure additional finance, but there remains uncertainty over the Group's future trading results and cashflows.
+Measures have included organisational restructuring at the Group's three airports and employee furloughs under the Government's Coronavirus Job Retention Scheme.
+Additionally, the Group has negotiated with suppliers, local councils, and tax authorities to reduce or defer costs and the Group has reprioritised its capital investment program to the minimum required or committed.

-The Company finances its activities through funds generated from operations and has access to inter group funding (within the AGS Airports Holdings Group) from external debt and shareholders' subordinated debt facilities.
+The Group finances its activities through funds generated from operations and has access to external debt and shareholders' loan facilities.
 The external debt facilities include covenants, a breach of which would result in the amounts drawn becoming payable on demand.
-The Group successfully negotiated with its lenders to waive these covenants, due to the current situation, at both 30 June 2020 and 31 December 2020.
-Additionally, on 16 March and 18 March 2020 the Group secured further funding of £10million and £28million under its working capital and capital expenditure facilities respectively.

-On 30 November 2020 the Group obtained a £50million subordinated debt facility from its two shareholders and on 27 January 2021, 26 February 2021 and 22/25 March 2021 the Group utilised £3million, £4million and £43million of this facility, totalling £50million, for working capital requirements over the next twelve months.
-On 18 June 2021 the Group completed negotiations with lenders regarding amending and extending its external debt facility and the waiving of certain existing covenant tests at 30 June 2021, 31 December 2021 and 30 June 2022.
-Under the amended and extended debt facility agreement the Group's debt will now mature in June 2024, interest rates have been revised to Sterling overnight index rate (SONIA) plus a margin, the Group will maintain a debt service reserve of approximately £20million to cover the future 12 month debt service requirements and revised covenant tests have been established, including a minimum liquidity test which has been put in place and has not been waived.
+On 30 November 2020 the Group obtained a £50million subordinated debt facility from its two shareholders and on 27 January 2021, 26 February 2021, and 22/25 March 2021 the Group utilised £3million, £4million and £43million of this facility, totalling £50million, for working capital requirements.
+On 18 June 2021 the Group completed negotiations with lenders regarding amending and extending its external debt facility and the waiving of certain existing covenant tests on 30 June 2021, 31 December 2021, and 30 June 2022.
+Under the amended and extended debt facility agreement the Group's debt will now mature in June 2024, interest rates have been revised to Sterling overnight index rate (SONIA) plus a margin, the Group will maintain a debt service reserve of approximately £20million to cover the future 12-month debt service requirements and revised covenant tests have been established, including a minimum liquidity test which has been put in place and has not been waived.
 The Group's shareholders also provided a further £35million of equity, £35million of loans and a commitment to provide an additional £30million of equity callable to meet cashflow requirements.
 Additionally, on 18 June 2021 the Group repaid in full the shareholders' subordinated debt of £50million.

-The directors have prepared base cashflow forecasts for the remainder of 2021 and through to June 2022, which assumes a phased passenger recovery when the travel restrictions are eased, anticipated towards the beginning of the second half of 2021.
-Those forecasts indicate that the Company can continue to operate for at least the next 12 months from the date of approval of these financial statements, however, management highlight two significant uncertainties.
+The directors have prepared base cashflow forecasts which assumes a phased passenger recovery as travel restrictions are eased.
+Those forecasts indicate that the Group can continue to operate for at least the next 12 months from the date of approval of these financial statements, however, management highlight two significant uncertainties.